-Figure 8-5: Advanced Port Settings Dialog Box
+Figure 8-6: Advanced Port Settings Dialog Box

-- 14. At the top of the dialog box, disable the "Use FIFO buffers (requires 16550 compatible UART)" checkbox.
-This will bypass the UART FIFO's and enable the hardware handshake to work correctly. - 15.
+- 3. Next, select the Advanced button to bring up the advanced port settings dialog box shown in Figure 8-6. - 14.
+At the top of the dialog box, disable the "Use FIFO buffers (requires 16550 compatible UART)" checkbox.
+This will bypass the UART FIFO's and enable the hardware handshake to work correctly. - 5.
 Click on the all OK buttons to close all dialog boxes that remain open. - 16.
 This should enable the PGUI32 to work correctly.